shakebugs/shake-docs/docs/react/configuration-and-data/activity-history.md

 ```

 ### Console logs
-Console logs are recorded automatically and require no additional setup.
+On *Android*, console logs are recorded automatically and require no additional setup.
 If you want to disable this feature use the method below:
 ```javascript title="App.js"
 // highlight-next-line
 Shake.setConsoleLogsEnabled(false);
 ```

-Add the following code snippet to your *AppDelegate.m* to make sure that console logs are recorded by Shake on iOS.
+For *iOS* apps, add the following code snippet to your *AppDelegate.m* to make sure that console logs are recorded by Shake:
 ```java title="AppDelegate.m"
 // highlight-next-line
 #import <React/RCTLog.h>